This article was originally published in 2015 and has been completely updated in 2020.

 Here’s how to develop a change communication plan suited to the local level:

-By thinking through the communication approach at both a corporate and local level you can greatly improve the chances of success for your change program.
+By thinking through the application of your communication at both a corporate and local level you can greatly improve the chances of success for your change program.